Her0Zer0/releasenotes/README.md

 **Extra Content**: Link that wraps the subject and opens a new window if you want to provide more content to your readers that can't be said in a release note.

 **Type**: The type of change/enhancement/feature that the release note is trying to describe.
-Options available are New Feature, New Product, Product Change, API, UI/UX, and Bug Fix.
+- The options available are:
+  - New Feature
+  - New Product
+  - Product Change
+  - API
+  - UI/UX
+  - Bug Fix.

 **Content**: This is the note itself and is rendered as HTML as provided in the note.